Pearlicia/aws-bootcamp-cruddur-2023/journal/week1.md

 ### healthcheck Implementation in the V3 Docker compose file
 ![Proof of healthcheck implementation](./assets/weekone/health-check.png)

-### Research best practices of Dockerfiles and attempt to implement it in your Dockerfile
+### Researched best practices of Dockerfiles and implemented them in my Dockerfile
  - I used official base images from trusted sources like Docker Hub.
 Because they are typically well-maintained, regularly updated, and come with proper security considerations.

  - I kept my images small by minimizing the size of my Docker images by optimizing the layers, reducing the number of dependencies, and removing unnecessary files.
 Using multi-stage builds to separate build dependencies from the final production image.